Myers Briggs – HSP Overlay

 10:00 am – 11:30 am (ish) Mountain time

-Jacquelyn has been a certified user of the Myers Briggs Assessment since 1993 and has administered the MBTI to hundreds, most of them HSPs.
+Jacquelyn has been certified to utilize the statistically valid and reliable Myers Briggs Assessment since 1993 and has administered the MBTI to hundreds, most of them HSPs.

 I have always loved labels, yet never really knew why.
 You can read more about this here: